aiorhiroki/farmer/README.md

 # farmer
-You can train Classification and Segmentation tasks as best practice
+You can train Classification and Segmentation tasks semi-automatically

 ### Set Up